digitalarche/AttackSurfaceAnalyzer/README.md

 - Network Ports
 - Certificates
 - Registry
-- COM Objects (New!)
+- COM Objects
-- Event Logs (New!)
+- Event Logs
-- Firewall Settings (New!)
+- Firewall Settings

-All data collected is stored in a local SQLite database called `asa.sqlite`.
+All data collected is stored in a local LiteDB database called `asa.litedb`.

 ## How to Use Attack Surface Analyzer